RichardAtCT/1inch_wrapper/README.md

 1inch_wrapper is a wrapper around the 1inch swap API.
 It has full coverage of the swap API endpoint.
 All chains support by 1inch are included in the wrapper.

+## API Documentation
+The full 1inch swap API docs can be found at https://docs.1inch.io/docs/aggregation-protocol/api/swagger/
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install 1inch_wrapper.